TralahM/TralahM/README.md

 - Talk to me about:
     + Functional Programming(FP), Scala, Golang, Python.
-    + The Cloud, Microservices, and DevOps
+    + The Cloud, Microservices, and DevSecOps
-    + Data Science in R, Spark, and Python
+    + Data Science in Python, R, and Spark
     + Flutter App Development